coldfix/arch-setup/README.md

 * [LUKS on LVM](https://wiki.archlinux.org/index.php/Dm-crypt/Encrypting_an_entire_system#LUKS_on_LVM)
 * [Expanding LVM on multiple disks](https://wiki.archlinux.org/index.php/Dm-crypt/Specialties#Expanding_LVM_on_multiple_disks)

-In other cases, you should probably prefer LVM on LUKS, with your whole system encrypted!
+In other cases, LVM on LUKS is the more straightforward approach with your whole system encrypted!

 * [LVM on LUKS](https://wiki.archlinux.org/index.php/Dm-crypt/Encrypting_an_entire_system#LVM_on_LUKS)